-Manuel Antonio National Park in the rainy season.
+Less tourists in National Parks in the rainy season.

 Since there are fewer tourists in the country, the National Parks are not as crowded as in the dry season.
 This means, that you have a lot of peace to watch the beautiful nature and animals.
 I always see a lot more animals during the rainy season, because everything is quiet and the animals are not hiding that much like in the dry season when hundreds of people walk through the national parks and are talking loudly.
 This is why I prefer to visit the national parks during the rainy season.
 You can just take your time and enjoy nature.

 This also applies to all activities and tours.
 Since there are fewer visitors, the groups are a lot smaller.
 I went once to La Fortuna with my family in October and we did an ATV Tour, which was just us and a guide.
 It was also a lot of fun because it rained the night before and there was a little bit of mud and puddles, which made the tour twice the fun.
 The same we experienced with a horseback riding tour and at a canopy tour, there was just one other couple that joined us.
 Like this, we didn’t have to wait long for others and could take our time.
 This also applies to the waiting time in restaurants for example.

 Less tourists, more space...